giaiyer/MCP-Multi-Agent-Deep-Researcher/README.md

 # MCP Multi-Agent Deep Researcher

-A multi-agent deep researcher using CrewAI for agent orchestration, LinkUp for deep web search, and the phi3 model (via Ollama) for synthesis and writing.
-The system produces direct, comprehensive answers with no sources/citations or agent thoughts in the output.
+A multi-agent research system built on the Model Context Protocol (MCP), using CrewAI for agent orchestration, LinkUp for deep web search, and the phi3 model (via Ollama) for synthesis and writing.
+Exposed as an MCP-compliant server, it delivers direct, comprehensive answers.

 ## Features
-- Multi-agent orchestration with CrewAI (Web Searcher, Research Analyst, Technical Writer)
+- MCP-Compliant Server for seamless integration into any agent ecosystem
-- Deep web search via LinkUp (using the LinkUp API)
+- CrewAI Agent Orchestration (Web Searcher → Analyst → Technical Writer)
-- Synthesis and reasoning with phi3 (via Ollama)
+- LinkUp API for deep web search
-- Exposed as an MCP server via FastAPI
+- Local phi3 Model (Ollama) for writing, synthesis, and reasoning
-- Output is a direct, clear, and comprehensive answer
+- Returns clear, structured answers

 ## Setup